 Brie Carere, chief customer care officer at FedEx, told the Associated Press she’s not worried: “The network is running the best that it has since COVID.
 We’re confident and ready.”

 There are several factors at play: Consumers have gotten an early start, done more shopping in stores and moderated spending because of inflationary pressures, thus reducing shipping volume and spreading out shipments over a longer period.
 An extra shipping day between Thanksgiving and Christmas helps, too.

-See the full article from Associated Press via Transport Topics online.
+See the complete article from Associated Press via Transport Topics online.